Johnkecops/Ribograph/README.md

 This is a teaching / exploration atlas, not a genome-wide interaction database.
 Edges are literature-anchored ceRNA sponging, RISC targeting, direct binding, regulation, and disease association.

+This app has been accepted to be presented at International  Ankara Congress on Scientific Research XIV, October 2-4 2026, Ankara, Turkey
+[www.ankarakongresi.org/en](https://www.ankarakongresi.org/en).
+The proceeding is under preparation.

 ## Features

 - Force-directed network of lncRNA, miRNA, circRNA, mRNA, RBP, and disease nodes